rtcharity/resources.eahub.org/content/guides_and_tips/giving-more-wont-make-you-happier.md

 Further, EA should actively discourage people from effective giving if they're mainly considering it as a way to become happier.
 Effective giving probably won't make you happier than low-impact giving, and donating large amounts won't make you happier than donating small amounts.
 Saying otherwise would be a false promise.

-Thanks to Gregory Lewis, Howie Lempel, Helen Toner, Benjamin Pence, and an anonymous collaborator for feedback on drafts of this essay.
-Cross-posted to my blog.
+_Thanks to Gregory Lewis, Howie Lempel, Helen Toner, Benjamin Pence, and an anonymous collaborator for feedback on drafts of this essay.
+Cross-posted to_ [_my blog_](https://flightfromperfection.com/giving-more-wont-make-you-happier.html)_._